armatures/blog/posts/introducingFriends.markdown

 The subtext is "you need more people in your life," or "you deserve this person."
 Even if no one intends to insult, and being a matchmaker of friends is nothing but risky downside, this insult might be the most resonant part of your gesture.
 But all of this is a little ridiculous.
 It would be very unusual to go out of one's way to insult someone.
 The only sensible message one can interpret from a friendly introduction and endorsement is a positive one.
 "I went out of my way to endorse you to this person I think you'll like, and I've got nothing to gain from being dishonest about this."

-I'm going to make some introductions.
-My intention in doing so is to invest in the future, and quit planning for the short term.
-My introduction is likely to read something like "you two are both brilliant and both live in Brooklyn.
-There's nobody I'd rather have conversation with, so you two should have one."
-I may include some conversation topics, though I am the most obvious choice.

 ## The Past was Probably Terrible, But...

 In a time before telegraphs, visitors to a city would solicit letters of recommendation from friends to call on residents at their destination.
 Before hospitality was an established industry, such letters would have been an essential part of planning a trip.
 Now that we don't _need_ to impose on people to have a bed where we're going, most of us don't even consider inconveniencing someone on our behalf.